-For centuries, authoritarians have sought to exert control over their fellow humans in a variety of ways.
-When non-lethal force is desired, police have traditionally dispensed a billy club, a wood or synthetic-material bludgeon that can diminish one's enthusiasm for breaking the law.
-The tool has been known by other names—a nightstick, a baton, a mace, a truncheon—but billy club is a label that appears to have stuck.
+For nearly two centuries, police have used the billy club to diminish enthusiasm for breaking the law.
+The wood or synthetic-material tool has been known by other names—a nightstick, a baton, a mace, a truncheon—but billy club is a label that appears to have stuck.

 So, where did the name came from?
 Did anyone named Billy swing one in an attempt to restore order?
 History offers up a couple of possible explanations.

 In 1829, Prime Minister Sir Robert Peel formed London's first police department.
-Patrolling the city's streets, the officers (who were also known as "bobbies"—as in Robert's men) were armed only with a billy club, a solid stick that could be deployed in a variety of ways, not all of them harmful.
+The officers patrolling the city’s streets (who were also known as “bobbies”—as in Robert’s men) were armed only with a billy club, a solid stick that could be deployed in a variety of ways, not all of them harmful.
 The sight of officers twirling the sticks could act as a preventative measure for would-be criminals or help someone who needed assistance to spot an officer.
 If a patrolman needed help, the stick could be rapped on the ground or against a pipe to summon colleagues to the scene.

 In a physical confrontation, the billy club could help ward off attacks or assist an officer in restraining a suspect.
 Used offensively, it spared the hands any damage in a striking exchange.
 The use of the billy club soon spread to American cities like New York and Boston.
 Some officers decorated their billy clubs with symbols, coats of arms, or their initials.